verynifty/NFT20-docs/lite-paper.md

 The parameters of the platform will be governed by a DAO managed by the $MUSE token holders.
 Here is what qualifying $MUSE holders will be able to decide:

-1. Fees for the NFT20 dex that will be distributed to $MUSE holders.
+1. Fees for the NFT20 dex that will be distributed to $MUSE stakers.

 2. Requirements for project approval for yield farming.